 Furthermore, any .ipynb notebook document available from a public URL can be shared via the Jupyter Notebook Viewer <nbviewer>.
 This service loads the notebook document from the URL and renders it as a static web page.
 The results may thus be shared with a colleague, or as a public blog post, without other users needing to install the Jupyter notebook themselves.
-In effect, noviewer is simply notebook service, so you can do your own static conversions with notebook notebook themselves.
+In effect, nbviewer is simply nbconvert as a web service, so you can do your own static conversions with nbconvert, without relying on nbviewer.